 - It had been split into two estates in 1869 (which are now called Beausejour and Becot).
 In the 1990s the owner of Becot added two small acreages to the blend (common practice in the Medoc).
 As a result he lost his Premier Grand Cru ranking.
 It was restored in 1996.
 This historic estate now sells a fine 2014 wine for just $40, if your retailer can find it!

 - Next, La Tour Figeac was separated from Chateau Figeac in 1879.

 - It enjoys a superior terroir on the Pomerol plain.
 It is a very well-made wine, rated a Grand Cru Classe since the first Saint Emilion classification in 1955.
 It has been family owned since the early 1970s.
 It is elegant and spicy, one of my family’s favorite Saint Emilion wines.
 I’m sure that you will savor it too.

 Just Outside of Saint Emilion: Excellent Values under $100

 - Finally, located outside the town of Saint Emilion is Chateau Balestard la Tonnelle.

 - This is the estate of Jean Capdemourlin, mentioned above.

 - It is 70% Merlot, 25% Cabernet Franc, and 5% Cabernet Sauvignon.
 It has a 16th century tower (”tonnelle”) in the middle of its vineyard.
 Sitting on 25 acres, its vines average 33 years old.
 This Grand Cru Classe has purple color, with taste of berries, great balance and finish.

-- And lastly, there’s Chateau Moulin St. Georges.
+- Likewise, there’s Chateau Moulin St. Georges.